theNewDynamic/oregonsadventurecoast.com/content/blog/answers-to-our-most-frequently-asked-questions-about-winter-storm-watching.md

 The people in our photos are watching from designated viewing areas and are safe.
 The angle of the camera sometimes makes them appear closer than they actually are.
 Do not stray from these viewing areas for a better view.
 There is always risk involved whenever you are close to the sea, especially during unpredictable weather events, so we’ll say it again (we can’t say it enough): **Never turn your back to the ocean and always watch from safe viewing areas.** Be sure to [read this post ](https://www.oregonsadventurecoast.com/blog/how-to-stay-safe-while-winter-storm-watching/)on how to safely view and photograph the sensational show the Pacific Ocean puts on throughout the winter months.

-### What are King Tides?

-The King Tides are winter's three highest tide sequences on the Oregon Coast. **The dates for this year’s King Tides are November 5-7, 2021; December 3-5, 2021; and January 1-3, 2022.** Some visitors watch the King Tides in hopes of a spectacular show, while others come as “citizen scientists” to photograph and document the effects of the high tides for the [Oregon King Tides Project](https://kcby.com/search?find=Oregon%20King%20Tides%20Project), now in its 12th year.
-You can find tips and suggestions online at [the Oregon King Tides website](https://www.oregonkingtides.net/).

 ### How Do We Know When a Winter Storm is Rolling In?

 Prime storm watching conditions tend to happen between November and March.
 Check the local, extended forecast and/or weather websites like [National Weather Service](https://www.weather.gov/), [AccuWeather ](https://www.accuweather.com/)and [Northwest Weather Network,](http://northwesternweather.net/) and pack your bags when swells of 20-30 feet are predicted.
 You can also follow our[ Facebook Page](https://www.facebook.com/OregonsAdventureCoast/) to find out when winter storms are coming.
 Only Mother Nature can plan these wild winter storms, so we just have to keep an eye on the weather!
 For those who like to plan ahead, you might want to consider a trip to **Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston** when the [King Tides](https://kcby.com/news/local/citizen-scientists-wanted-to-document-1st-round-of-king-tides-on-oregon-coast-in-november) are in.